How progressive home ownership works

 About the Progressive Home Ownership Fund

-The $400 million Progressive Home Ownership Fund offers approved PHO providers funding via an interest free loan.
+The $400 million Progressive Home Ownership Fund offered approved PHO providers funding via an interest free loan.
 The PHO providers then use that money to fund homes that are then used to partner with individuals, families and whānau in a rent-to-buy, shared equity or leasehold arrangement.

 Who the PHO fund helps